 Every client has a unique story.
-We explore, craft, and cultivate these stories with honesty, originality, and a little flair.
+I work closely with my clients to explore, craft, and cultivate these stories with honesty, originality, and a little flair.

 William Shakespeare once wrote that the object of art is to give life a shape.
-We like to think that the object of design is to give business a shape.
+I like to think that the object of design is to give business a shape.
 Whether it’s a fresh new identity program, a striking piece of corporate collateral, show-stopping packaging graphics, or a head-turning brand revitalization effort, the objective is the same: bring a brand’s unique story to life in a way that captivates audiences, moves people to affection, and helps you stay relevant.
-Below are the categories we contribute to on a regular basis, and the capabilities we offer to help our clients stand up, stand apart, and get noticed.
+Below are the categories I contribute to on a regular basis, and the capabilities I offer to help my clients stand up, stand apart, and get noticed.

 • Institutions and Non-Profits

 • Business and Professional Services

 • Advocacy Groups

 • Brand Identity

 • Information Design